An Open Letter from Christian M. Joest

 Imperial is more than just a company to me; it's an integral part of my family and our history.
 It's my grandfather's and fathers living legacy and our family is fortunate to have something we cherish so much.
 Not only is it how I support my family but also the dozens of families of our workers.
 We care very much about a successful outcome here at Imperial.
 Whether that be our customers realizing their long dreamed of design or an employee’s long cherished hope of home ownership and a college education for their kids.
 We still believe in “doing the right thing” just like my grandfather.
 Now in our 4th generation the principles of “doing what’s right” are still what guide the company and hold the key to our many decades of success.

 We strive to provide our customers the best possible product and the highest levels of customer service in the industry.
 We marry that with a willingness to embrace challenges.
 We offer our employees a career, not just a job, and provide continuing education and training for a lifetime.
-While a lot has changed over the last 74 years the basics haven’t.
+While a lot has changed since 1943 the basics haven’t.
 Hard work pays off, integrity is more important than money, and the dedication to “doing what’s right” leads to success.

 If you're looking for an advanced manufacturing partner, one that believes a positive outcome is one where all parties benefit, I sincerely hope you consider getting to know Imperial.
 I can assure you of our hard work, our integrity and our dedication to our time honored principles of Quality, Innovation and Service.
-If you think we would work well together please reach out to me and we can discuss how our family can help yours.
+If you think we would work well together, please reach out and we can discuss your manufacturing needs.

 Christian M. Joest (Chris)